 And that's just Death A. If you take the suicide option, you end up literally on the banks of the river Styx where Charon the ferryman only shows up every five years to ask if you've remembered your name yet.
 "Then, if you're wrong, you've got a few years to think of another name that might be yours.
 Eventually in the course of all eternity you'll probably come up with the name that corresponds to the name on his list."

-Despite this, the action in the hotel isn't particularly free-form - it offers does a better illusion of it than most.
-Poking around on this naked or half-naked journey, it soon becomes obvious that there's not many places to go except for the health club upstairs.
-Here, there aren't any guards to care if you remembered a towel - though ambling into the "Dolls" changing room isn't a great idea - but the sauna produces a sweaty flashback of being locked in a cell, beating at the door, and screaming the same senseless words over and over.
-Which this being Amnesia, you get to choose.
+Despite this, the action in the hotel isn't particularly free-form, though it offers a better illusion of it than most.
+Poking around on this naked or half-naked journey, it soon becomes obvious there's not many places to go except for the health club upstairs.
+Here, there aren't any guards to care if you remembered a towel—though ambling into the "Dolls" changing room isn't a great idea—but the sauna produces a sweaty flashback of being locked in a cell, beating at the door, and screaming the same senseless words over and over.
+Which, this being Amnesia, you get to choose.

 So, to hell with that cheap crap, right?